drehimself/basic-auth-sentry/README.md

 ## Installation

 This is just local installation using something like MAMP/WAMP or xampp.
-Of coure you are free to use homestead.
+Of course you are free to use homestead if you like.

 1. clone the repo and cd into it
 2. `composer install`